 SBA guaranteed lending programs are one of many government sponsored market interventions aimed at promoting small business.
-The rationale for these guarantees is often based on the argument that credit market imperfections can result in small enterprises being credit rationed-particularly those in low-income areas.
-If SBA loan guarantees indeed reduce credit rationing in low-income markets for small business loans, then there should be a relationship between measures of SBA guaranteed lending activities and economic performance, and this relationship should be more evident in low-income markets.
+The rationale for these guarantees is often based on the argument that credit market imperfections can result in small enterprises being credit rationed-particularly those in high-minority areas.
+If SBA loan guarantees indeed reduce credit rationing in high-minority markets for small business loans, then there should be a relationship between measures of SBA guaranteed lending activities and economic performance, and this relationship should be more evident in high-minority markets.

 We find evidence consistent with this proposition in this study.
-In particular, we find a positive and significant correlation between the average annual level of employment in a local market and the level of SBA guaranteed lending in that local market.
-And, the intensity of this correlation is relatively larger in low-income markets.
-Indeed, one interpretation of our results is that this correlation is positive and significant only in low-income markets.
+In particular, we find a positive and significant impact on the average annual level of employment in a local market as we increase the level of SBA guaranteed lending in that local market.
+And, the magnitude of this impact is relatively larger in high-minority markets.
+Indeed, one interpretation of our results is that the impact is three times as large in high-minority markets.

-However, all of our results should be interpreted with caution for at least two reasons.
+However, all of our results should be interpreted with caution because of at least five issues.
 First, we are unable to control for small business lending at the local market level and hence, we do not know whether SBA loan guarantees are contributing to economic performance by helping to complete the market or are simply proxying for small business lending in the market.
 Second, we are not able to test whether SBA loan guarantees materially increase the volume of small business lending in a market - a question that is related to who captures the subsidy associated with SBA loan guarantees.
-Both of these questions relate to a larger question.
-That question is: What is the optimal level of SBA guaranteed lending in U.S. credit markets.
-Future research will seek to shed light on this larger question.